Privilege-safe attorney productivity

 Where things stand

-In active development.
+In pre-pilot development.

 ClearlyConcise is being built now, in consultation with practicing attorneys.
 A limited, attorney-supervised pilot is anticipated for late 2026.